skalenetwork/IMA/proxy/README.md

     Data of Smart contracts stores in `data` folder
 3) Then continue developing your dApp

+## Ether clone on SKALE chain

+On SKALE chain exists Wrapped Ether clone(EthERC20.sol) - it is an ERC20 token.
+ERC20 token has an allowance issue - fully described in https://blog.smartdec.net/erc20-approve-issue-in-simple-words-a41aaf47bca6

 ## Interchain Messaging Agent system

 This system sends and receives ETH, ERC20, and ERC721 tokens from other chains.